Health Level 7: HL7 Version 3

-Clinical Document Architecture (CDA)
+Clinical Document Architecture

 The HL7 Clinical Document Architecture (CDA) is an XML-based markup standard intended to specify the encoding, structure and semantics of clinical documents for exchange.
 The standard was jointly published with ISO as ISO/HL7 27932.

-Continuity of Care Document (CCD)
+Continuity of Care Document

-CCD is a US specification for the exchange of medical summaries, based on CDA.
+The Continuity of Care Document framework is a US-specific standard for the exchange of medical summaries, based on the Clinical Document Architecture standard.

-Structured Product Labeling (SPL)
+Structured Product Labeling

-SPL describes the published information that accompanies a medicine, based on HL7 Version 3.
+Structured Product Labeling describes the published information that accompanies a medicine, based on HL7 Version 3.

-CCOW
+Clinical Context Object Workgroup

 CCOW, or "Clinical Context Object Workgroup," is a standard protocol designed to enable disparate applications to share user context and patient context in real-time, and at the user-interface level.
 CCOW implementations typically require a CCOW vault system to manage user security between applications.